MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-node-yeoman.md

 ## Create your personal tab

-To add a personal tab to this application you'll create a content page and update existing files:
+To add a personal tab to this application, you must create a content page and update existing files:

 - In your code editor, create a new HTML file, **personal.html** and add the following markup: